BodoBookhagen/Lidar_PC_interpolation/README.md

 # Lidar_PC_interpolation
-This repository describes how to interpolate Lidar points to a gridded surface using various interpolation methods.
-Interpolation methods from [GMT](http://gmt.soest.hawaii.edu/) and [gdal_grid](https://gdal.org/gdal_grid.html) are included.
+This repository describes in detail how to interpolate lidar points to a gridded surface using various interpolation methods implemented in GDAL using [gdal_grid](https://gdal.org/gdal_grid.html) and [GMT](http://gmt.soest.hawaii.edu/).

-See the [PDF](https://github.com/BodoBookhagen/Lidar_PC_interpolation/raw/master/SCI_Pozo_interpolation_GMT_GDAL.pdf) for more information.
+See the [PDF](https://github.com/BodoBookhagen/Lidar_PC_interpolation/raw/master/SCI_Pozo_interpolation_GMT_GDAL.pdf) for more information and a detailed description.

+[gmt5_scripts](gmt5_scripts/) contains a folder with GMT5 scripts to generate maps and different maps.